 Climate Change

 The fourth California Climate Change Assessment has concluded that climate change will make forests more susceptible to extreme wildfires.
 One study has found that the frequency of fires over 25,000 acres would increase by nearly 50 percent and that the average area burned would increase by 77 percent by the end of the century if greenhouse gas levels continue to rise.
 Increasing temperatures and rising sea-levels will have direct impacts on public health and infrastructure.
-Drought, coastal and inland flooding, and wildfire will continue to affect people’s livelihoods and local economies5.
+Drought, coastal and inland flooding, and wildfire will continue to affect people’s livelihoods and local economies.

 In TPUD’s service territory climate cycles range from very dry years to above average wet years and droughts can last for several years in a row.
 The most recent California drought lasted from December of 2011 to March of 2017.
 Although the dry spell ended in 2017, after many consecutive dry years several species of trees seem to now have root fungus, adding to the overall tree mortality rate.
 Additionally, these drought stressed trees are more susceptible to bark beetle infestations.
-2020 and 2021 are both considered drought years in California.
+2020, 2021, 2022 and 2023 were also considered drought years in California.

 For decades, TPUD has designed its electric system with the primary goal of providing safe, dependable, and affordable power.
 These designs stem from many decades of engineering experience and the adoption of emerging technologies.
 TPUD’s design practices continue to advance with the addition of newer safety and reliability-related technologies.
 As part of this advancement, it is important to understand and adapt to the new normal and the challenges climate change brings.
 The greater intensity and year-round frequency of fire danger is driving the need for further evolution, hardening, and strengthening of the grid-particularly as portrayed in the High Fire-Threat District (HFTD) Map of TPUD’s service territory.